e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `init!` — resource acquisition is per-run; FlightCore's create-a-new-socket-each-`init!` in network.jl is the precedent — and spawns fresh tasks against the re-armed §12.8 counter.
-While stopped there are no device tasks, so `should_close` and the §12.7 liveness heartbeat are run-scoped observables; a device unplugged while stopped surfaces as the next run's `init!` failure, reported by name through (6)'s crash path.
+While stopped there are no device tasks, so voluntary exit and the §12.7 liveness heartbeat are run-scoped observables; a device unplugged while stopped surfaces as the next run's `init!` failure, reported by name through (6)'s crash path.